apacheignite/documentation/3rd-party-integration/ddl-generator.md

 [block:callout]
 {
   "type": "danger",
+  "title": "",
-  "title": "In connection settings for Cassandra, you should specify user having enough permissions to create keyspaces/tables"
+  "body": "In connection settings for Cassandra, you should specify user having enough permissions to create keyspaces/tables"
 }
 [/block]
 However, for some of the deployments it's not possible - because of the very strict security policy.
 Thus the only solution in a such situation is to provide DDL scripts for DevOps team to create all the necessary Cassandra keyspaces/tables in advance.